vedph/cadmus-doc/migration/index.md

 # Data Migration

 Migration functionality in Cadmus refer to both data import and export.
-The code repository providing migration is <https://github.com/vedph/cadmus-migration>.

 Currently, there are three main areas where migration has been implemented: